Welcome

 Your results suggest you are below the healthy weight gain range based on your pre-pregnancy BMI.

-Your results suggest you are within the healthy weight gain range based on your pre-pregnancy BMI.
+Your results suggest you are within the healthy weight gain range.

 Please consult your health professional for personal pregnancy weight gain advice